907sjl/referrals_powerbi/README.md

 Count Referrals Unmet after 90d =
   [Count Referrals after 90d] - [Count Seen or Checked In after 90d] - [Count Referrals Waiting after 90d]
 ```
 These measures all build upon the count of referrals aged after 90 days.
-The count unmet is the count of all referrals aged without those seen or waiting for a scheduled appointment.
+An unmet referral is one that is neither seen nor scheduled for an appointment after 90 days.

 ```
 Rate Seen after 90d = DIVIDE([Count Seen or Checked In after 90d], [Count Referrals after 90d], 0)